Glasgow Tower: History and problems

 The tower has been plagued by safety and engineering problems throughout its history.
 It missed its planned opening date in 2001.
 Problems with the Nigerian-made thrust bearing on which it rotates led to it being closed between February 2002 and August 2004.
 On 30 January 2005, ten people were trapped in the lifts and their rescue took over five hours.
 Following the incident, the tower re-opened on 21 December 2006.

 In September 2007, a charity abseiling event was held on Glasgow Tower.
 The Centre stated that 65,000 people have climbed the tower during its periods of operation.

 In August 2010, the tower closed again due to "technical issues stemming from its original design".

 Prior to re-opening in 2014, the thrust bearing was replaced with a ball and cup bearing, and the partial fix was featured in the TV documentary "Incredible Engineering Blunders: Fixed".

 The tower opened to the public again in July 2014, with new safety features and an updated interior.
 It now operates annually across the summer months (between April and October), and will take passengers to the observation deck when wind speeds do not exceed approximately 11.2 m/s, which ensures their comfort and enjoyment.
 Three days after opening, a capacitor bank at the base encountered a fault, producing smoke which was misidentified as a fire.

 The tower closed to the public once again in 2020, which was initially due to the coronavirus pandemic.
-The restrictions which forced the tower to close have since been lifted, but it is now undergoing refurbishment, and is currently planned to re-open in 2023.
+The restrictions which forced the tower to close have since been lifted and the refurbishments required after the period of disuse have now been completed, allowing the tower to reopen as of 26 May 2023.